Nett Warrior: History

-Nett Warrior followed the Land Warrior system, which was deployed to Iraq in spring 2007 and then later to Afghanistan after the program had been cut in Army budgets.
+Nett Warrior followed the Land Warrior system, which was deployed to Iraq in the spring of 2007 and then later to Afghanistan after the program had been cut in Army budgets.
 Land Warrior allowed combat leaders to track the locations of their men and view maps and other tactical information through a small helmet-mounted computer screen, featured a microcomputer processor for storing maps, mission-specific imagery, and graphics, used a navigation system to track the subordinate leaders' positions which appeared as icons on a digital map, and had a digital voice and text radio to send e-mails and talk to others wearing the system.
 Originally named the Ground Soldier System, its name was changed to Nett Warrior on 14 June 2010 (also the Army's 235th birthday) after then-lieutenant Robert B. Nett who was awarded the Medal of Honor in 1944 during World War II.
 The name was chosen because the system is designed to connect soldiers with the Army's tactical network, and program officials wanted it to be named after a maneuver leader.

 The first increment of Nett Warrior was introduced at the Network Integration Evaluation 11.2 assessment in spring 2011.
 The system was essentially the Land Warrior ensemble with enhanced software, sharing its weight disadvantage of about 10 lb.
 After NIE 11.2, efforts were redirected to using simpler and lighter commercial off-the-shelf (COTS) hand-held solutions that integrated a hand-held screen device with the Rifleman radio transport mechanism.
 The new design weighed less than 3 lb and participated in the NIE 12.1 assessment in November 2011.
 Nett Warrior is based on an “end user device,” essentially an Android or iPhone-like smartphone tied to the Rifleman handheld radio, to link into command-and-control networks and use applications to call in fire support, plan and coordinate operations, and track friendly forces.
 The iteration used during the exercise performed poorly, with the tracking system to locate friendly forces giving the wrong location (sometimes troops next to each other were shown kilometers apart) and the digital interpreter not recognizing specific foreign dialects and slang words.
 Connection to the Army network dropped out repeatedly, leaving soldiers out of contact with other parts of the unit, and when it was online the bandwidth was so restricted that they had to wait minutes before apps would start working.
 Some soldiers commented that it was so flawed that it might get people wounded or killed in the field.
 The criticism was expected and used to progress Nett Warrior, as NIEs are used to identify flaws in systems before they are fielded.
 One source of the complaints was attributed to soldiers having high expectations that weren't met because they compared the system to the performance of their own smartphone devices.